RHIT-CSSE/csse332/homeworks/12_security/README.md

 Your job is to pass an input to this program such that it will change the output of the program.
-We will create our input using a `python` script which will then redirect to the standard input for this program.
+We will create our input using a `python` script which we will then redirect to the standard input for this program.
 When successfully completing this part, you should see something that looks like the following
 ```shell
 $ python part1.py | ./part1